California Penal Code 666 PC "Petty Theft with a Prior" is one of the harsher, more unfair sentencing schemes in California criminal law.

 Once you have been convicted of petty theft, the jury must then decide whether Penal Code 666 PC, California's "petty theft with a prior" statute, applies.
 The legal definition of petty theft with a prior revolves around two key facts that the prosecutor must prove:

-- You have qualifying prior convictions for a theft crime (we'll explain below what this includes), and
+- You have a qualifying prior conviction for a theft crime AND an additional qualifying prior conviction that together make you subject to the petty theft with a prior law (we'll explain below what this includes), and

 The second requirement is pretty straightforward...either you served a jail sentence, or you didn't.
 The first one is more complicated and requires some discussion.